Cookies help us deliver our services.

 How to Get to Tsuruga:

-• The easiest way to reach Tsuruga is from Kyoto.
-The limited express Thunderbird train takes less than an hour to get to Tsuruga from Kyoto Station and is covered by the Japan Rail Pass.
+• By train: The limited express Thunderbird train takes less than an hour to get to Tsuruga Station from Kyoto Station and is covered by the Japan Rail Pass.

 Once the seat of one of the most powerful samurai clans in Japan, Kanazawa is rich in culture and history.
 The prominence that came from being a wealthy samurai town can still be seen throughout Kanazawa today.